Class of 1986

 His dorm room phone rang one day, and on the other end of the line was John Reynolds, an Eckerd biology professor.
 Reynolds wanted to know what Eckerd could do to convince him to transfer.

-“I honestly could not believe a professor was taking the time to phone me,” Hill said.
+“I honestly could not believe a professor was taking the time to phone me,” Ashley said.

 Accepted to med school at the University of South Florida, he brought the spirit of discussion and group learning that he had gained at Eckerd, creating a study group with his classmates.